-A pretty good and easy way to improve in landscape photography is to start using camera filters.
+A pretty good and easy way to improve landscape photography is to start using camera filters.
 It’s crucial to understand though, that some of their effects can be reproduced with Photoshop, while others can’t.
 Here is why you should own them nevertheless.

-Using filters in city- and landscape photography has become pretty popular these days and there are quite a lot reasons you might not initially think about, why you should also get some if you don’t use them yet.
-But lets first talk about the different types of filters that are important to know and how they can help you to improve your outcome in various scenarios.
+Using filters in city- and landscape photography has become pretty popular these days and there are quite a lot of reasons you might not initially think about, why you should also get some if you don’t use them yet.
+But let's first talk about the different types of filters that are important to know and how they can help you to improve your outcome in various scenarios.

 Different types of filters

 Filters are made of glass or plastic and can be attached to your camera lens, to add various effects to your photos.
-While some of them were nearly fully replaced by software like Adobe Photoshop, for example to achieve different color effects, there are still 2 types that are very useful today.
+While some of them were nearly fully replaced by software like Adobe Photoshop, for example, to achieve different color effects, there are still 2 types that are very useful today.

 Neutral-density filters (short: ND filters)

-These type of filters are equal to sunglasses, because they limit the amount of light, that passes them.
+These types of filters are equal to sunglasses because they limit the amount of light, that passes them.
 They are available in different strengths from a very soft shade to a nearly black version.
 The less light is passing the filter, the longer you are able to expose your photo.
 It hardly needs mentioning, that they are mostly used during daytime and especially during sunrise or sunset.
-Using theses filters during nighttime usually makes no sense at all. (if you know a technique or a reason why you should use them during the night, I would love to read about that in the comments below)
+Using these filters during nighttime usually makes no sense at all. (if you know a technique or a reason why you should use them during the night, I would love to read about that in the comments below)

 Polarizers (or pol filters)